 From Truthdig (Oct.
 15, 2015) comes this interesting review of recently enacted legislation in the state of California.

-1)Abortion and the state's crackdown on phony abortion clinics: The right to obtain a safe and legal abortion rests on precisely the same legal and ethical foundation as the right of the individual to decide for himself what parts of his body he gets to keep.
+1)Abortion and the state's crackdown on phony abortion clinics: The right to obtain a safe and legal abortion rests on the same legal and ethical foundation as the right of the individual to decide for himself what parts of his body he gets to keep.
 If denying a woman the right to control her own body violates her right of bodily autonomy, how does denying a male or intersex infant the same right constitute any less a violation of his rights?

 2)The Right to Die: This is closely related to abortion rights: in other words, the right of bodily autonomy.
 What is more central to that right than being protected from a harmful and potentially lethal genital surgery imposed upon one without his consent?